Noelle Wenceslao: Dragon boat paddling

 After returning to the Philippines at the end of her Mount Everest expedition, Wenceslao returned to the National Dragon Boat Team, where she continued to train and participated in major international dragon boat tournaments.
-She joined the team in 2007 World Dragon Boat Championships in Sydney, Australia; the 2008 Asian Dragon Boat Championships in Penang, Malaysia; the 2009 World Dragon Boat Championships in Prague, Czech Republic where they won two gold medals; and the 2012 World Dragon Boat Championships in Milan, Italy, where they won six gold medals and received a total of ₱2.6 million in incentives from the Philippine government.
+She joined the team in 2007 World Dragon Boat Championships in Sydney; the 2008 Asian Dragon Boat Championships in Penang, Malaysia; the 2009 World Dragon Boat Championships in Prague, Czech Republic where they won two gold medals; and the 2012 World Dragon Boat Championships in Milan, Italy, where they won six gold medals and received a total of ₱2.6 million in incentives from the Philippine government.

 Personal life

 Outside of mountaineering, Wenceslao is an officer of the Philippine Coast Guard, which she joined prior to her Mount Everest ascent.
-She holds the rank of Sergeant and uses her story to inspire the next generations of Coast Guard cadets into serving the agency and the Philippines.
+She holds the rank of sergeant and uses her story to inspire the next generations of Coast Guard cadets into serving the agency and the Philippines.

 In May 2018, Wenceslao and fellow Everest summiteer Dayondon participated in the journey of the Philippine Balangay Expedition, also organized by Valdez and participated in by members of the 2006 and 2007 Philippine Mount Everest Expeditions. they made the journey from Manila to Quanzhou, China in a traditional balangay, a wooden seafaring boat used by precolonial Filipinos in trading with neighboring civilizations.
 The journey was conducted to celebrate the precolonial ties between the Philippines and China.